greydevv/mango-compiler/README.md

 Compiler for a custom programming language.

 ### Warning
 This compiler is still under development.
-Not everything listed in the [Language Reference](https://github.com/greysonDEV/pseudo-rng#introduction) section is completely implemented.
+Not everything listed in the [Language Reference](https://github.com/greydevv/cpp-compiler#language-reference) is completely implemented.

 ### Language